-Organizations should consider allowing candidates the opportunity to review their performance at each stage and to be eligible for reconsideration at a later point if not selected at the current time.
+Organizations should consider allowing candidates the opportunity to review their performance at each stage and their scores on tests and be eligible for reconsideration at a later point if not selected at the current time.
 The corresponding recommendation is to incorporate a standardized appeal process into the selection system.
-This may reduce the possibility of litigation by disgruntled applicants.
+This rule has the potential to be important for reducing the possibility of litigation by disgruntled applicants (Anderson, 2011).